ghost-gia-defense/ghost/README.md

 # GHOST Demo

 This is a demo for the GHOST defense against gradient inversion attacks for language models.
-This demo is on BERT model and DAGER attack.
+This demo is on BERT model.
 Full supports for other models and attacks will be released upon publication.
 The code is tested on Linux system with one NVIDIA H100 GPU.

-## Install
+## Installation
 First, make sure you have conda installed.
 You can download and install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install) corresponding to your system (Windows, Linux, Mac) from their official websites.